 tDCS involves the application of a constant, low current to the brain area of interest via electrodes on the head.
 It is believed to increase or decrease neural excitability (depending on the electrode configuration). tDCS is currently an experimental treatment for various conditions such as depression, anxiety, and brain injuries including strokes.
 Research to date suggests there are no serious side-effects or reported adverse events (click here for a recent review of adverse events).
 There is evidence that tDCS can improve psychological problems such as depression and possibly anxiety (click here, here and here).
 In addition, there is evidence that tDCS can improve cognitive performance in otherwise healthy subjects (click here and here) and possibly enhance cognitive functions in those with brain damage (click here).
 For a 2014 review of the research click here.
 For a 2016 review of the research, click here.

 Transcranial Photobiomodulation (aka Neurophotomodulation) or low-level light therapy (LLLT) involves the use of low-level near-infrared light to stimulate neuronal mitochondria and cellular events.
 These lights are applied to the patient’s head for therapeutic purposes such as recovery from neurological disorder or damage.
 Light in the red and near-infrared regions of the electromagnetic spectrum are used because of their ability to penetrate the scalp, skull, and brain.
-Studies have been performed to assess the safety and effectiveness of transcranial light therapy in conditions such as stroke, traumatic brain injury (TBI), and neurodegenerative conditions.
+Studies have been performed to assess the safety and effectiveness of transcranial light therapy in conditions such as depression, stroke, traumatic brain injury (TBI), and neurodegenerative conditions.